 Transportation: Preparing for flooding subways in coastal cities

-Coastal cities will be severely affected by climate change.
-Cities like New York and its public transportation already began to feel the effects of climate change.
-With Hurricane Sandy, for instance, the MTA lost $5 billion.
+Coastal cities will continue to be severely affected by climate change.
+Cities like New York and its public transportation already began to feel the effects of climate change with Hurricane Sandy during which the MTA (Metropolitan Transportation Authority) lost $5 billion.

 That’s why the mini elevated green-Powered trains are a unique and valuable solution to urban mobility.
-The Caterpillar train or cTrain proposes an elevated mass transit system: is supported by arches based on concrete poles, on both sidewalks of any street.
+The Caterpillar train or cTrain proposes an elevated mass transit system, which is supported by arches based on concrete poles located on both sidewalks of any street.
 The project won recognition in 2016 in the Transportation competition held by the MIT Climate CoLab, a project of the MIT Center for Collective Intelligence.

-In addition to eliminating the impact of flooding to subway systems the cTrain model brings valuable efficiencies in comparison to traditional mass transit.
+In addition to eliminating the impact of flooding in subway systems, the cTrain model brings valuable efficiencies in comparison to traditional mass transit.
 Emil Jacob, inventor and designer of the program, explains to WeAreClimate:

 How does the C-Train work?